Trees, like people and animals, get ill. How do you locate a “tree doctor” if your trees show evidence of poor health?

 Another invasive, the spotted lanternfly, is heading west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

-Avoiding insect damage, once again, is about proactivity.
+Blocking insect damage, once again, is often a matter of proactivity.
 Repellents are applied in two ways: injecting directly into trees, or drenching soil beneath for roots to take in.